Finite-momentum bound pairs of two electrons in an altermagnetic metal: Results and discussions

 In Fig. \ref{fig1}, we report the bound-pair energy $E$ as a function of the center-of-mass momentum $\mathbf{Q}=(Q_{x},Q_{y})$ for an on-site attractive interaction $U=-5t$.
 In the presence of a $d_{xy}$-wave altermagnetic coupling $\lambda=3t$, the two-dimensional (2D) contour plot in Fig. \ref{fig1}(a) clearly indicates that the ground-state of the bound pairs occurs at finite momentum along either the $Q_{x}$ or $Q_{y}$ axis.
 Furthermore, the one-dimensional (1D) cut along the high-symmetry $\Gamma$-$X$-$M$-$\Gamma$ path in Fig. \ref{fig1}(b) shows that the bound-pair energy closely tracks the lower edge of the two-electron continuum $E_{2p}^{(0)}(\mathbf{Q})$ near the $\Gamma$ point.
 As this continuum threshold also reaches a minimum at nonzero momentum, the emergence of finite-momentum bound pairs appears to directly reflect the non-trivial two-electron dispersion induced by altermagnetism.

 To verify this expectation, Fig. \ref{fig2} presents the bound-pair energy for two additional values of the altermagnetic coupling.
 For a weaker coupling ($\lambda=2t$ in Fig. \ref{fig2}(a)), where the two-electron continuum exhibits its minimum at the $\Gamma$ point, we indeed find that the ground-state bound pair occurs at zero center-of-mass momentum.
 For a stronger coupling ($\lambda=4t$ in Fig. \ref{fig2}(b)), the ground-state bound pair shares exactly the same finite center-of-mass momentum at which the two-electron continuum reaches its minimum.

-Additionally, the binding energy $E_{b}$ of the bound state, defined as $E_{b}=E_{2p}^{(0)}(\mathbf{Q})-E$, generally decreases as the altermagnetic coupling increases.
-This behavior is anticipated, since the altermagnetism acts effectively as a momentum-dependent magnetic field, which ultimately suppresses pairing and can break bound pairs at sufficiently large altermagnetic coupling strength.
+As the minimum of the two-electron continuum plays a crucial role in determining the emergence of finite-momentum bound states, it is instructive to analyze its behavior analytically.
+To this end, we focus on the high-symmetry $\Gamma$-$M$ line, where $Q_{x}=Q_{y}=Q$.
+Introducing the parametrization $k_{x}=-\theta/2+\varphi$ and $k_{y}=-\theta/2-\varphi$, the two-electron continuum can be expressed as,